Aegisub/aegisite/content/docs/3.2/en/Automation/Karaoke_Templater/Template_modifiers.md

 ### fx _name_  ###

-Make template only apply to syllables that have the named [[inline-fx|Karaoke_inline-fx]].
+Make template only apply to syllables that have the named [inline-fx]({{< relref "Karaoke_inline-fx" >}}).
 Specifying an inline-fx name is required; the name may also overlap with template modifier names though this is not recommended.

 {{Examplebox|
     Comment: 0,0:00:00.00,0:00:05.00,Default,,0000,0000,0000,<u>template syl fx drop</u>,{\move($x,$y,$x,!$y+30!,$start,$end)}